Pickleball cross-training: what to do off the court to play better on it

 Where this fits

 For the warmup specifically, see our warmup and stretching.
 For the calf and Achilles injury context, see calf and Achilles injury.
-For the elbow protocol, see tennis elbow guide.
+For the elbow context, see tennis elbow guide (causes and prevention) and tennis elbow comeback program (the structured 8-week rehab if it has already landed).
 For the over-50 frame, see pickleball for seniors.
 For the longevity research, see racquet sports and longevity.
+For the structured multi-week versions of the work above (bodyweight strength, mobility, footwork), see the training programs hub.

 References